vruusmann/blog/_posts/2015-02-24-converting_randomforest_pmml.md

 ![Executing R models on Java]({{ site.baseurl }}/assets/2015-02-24/R_Java.svg)

 Predictive Model Markup Language (PMML) is an XML-based industry standard for the representation of predictive solutions.
 PMML provides a [MiningModel element](http://www.dmg.org/v4-3/MultipleModels.html) that can encode a wide variety of bagging and boosting models (plus more complex model workflows).
-A model that has been converted to the PMML data format can be executed by any compliant PMML engine.
+A model that has been converted to PMML data format can be executed by any compliant PMML engine.
 A list of PMML producer and consumer software can be found at Data Mining Group (DMG) website under the [PMML Powered](http://www.dmg.org/products.html) section.

 PMML leads to simpler and more robust model deployment workflows.
 Basically, models are first converted from their function-specific R representation to the PMML representation, and then executed on a shared platform-specific PMML engine.
 For the Java platform this could be the [JPMML-Evaluator](https://github.com/jpmml/jpmml-evaluator) library.
 For the Python platform this could be [Augustus](augustus.googlecode.com) library.